chaiyixiao/CryptogramTeamWork/GroupProject/Docs/ProjectPlan.md

 ### III.
 Construction

-- **Implementation**: to write code to realize the components and features of the system; to integrate various components altogether to make the whole system work as expected.
+- **Implementation**: to build Android UI based on the UI mockups; to write code to realize the components and features of the system; to integrate various components altogether to make the whole system work as expected.
 The process may be divided into several iterations for completing various components and features.

 	- _Entrance criteria_: most part of the solution analysis and design are finished with no questions, team-wide agreement
-	- _Exit criteria_: realized use cases with traceable information, executable and tested code ready for deployment; team-wide agreement on deployment; and the following deliverables
+	- _Exit criteria_: realized use cases with traceable information; full game UI; executable and tested code ready for deployment; team-wide agreement on deployment; and the following deliverables
 		- complete application
 		- user manual
 		- test cases and test manual